 The first time I ever went shopping for gluten-free ingredients was exactly seven years ago.
 I had to hold back tears as I realized HOW MUCH money gluten-free ingredients and food cost and how awful they tasted!

 When Aldi started their gluten-free line of products a few years ago, my family was very excited!
 Aldi has the cheapest gluten-free products that I have found.

-We LOVE the gluten-free bread, pasta noodles, pancake mix, and cornbread mix (sadly, I think they stopped carrying the cornbread mix).
+We LOVE the gluten-free bread, pasta noodles, pancake mix, and cornbread mix (sadly, I think they stopped carrying the cornbread mix year-round).
 Not to mention that many of their other products are naturally gluten-free.

 Aldi also has a freezer section with frozen pizzas, microwave dinners, and breakfast foods.
 These aren’t normal items that we buy, but friends have told me they are pretty good.

 If you are on any type of restrictive diet where you need to purchase specialty food, I would highly suggest Thrive Market.
 Their products (name brands) are sold at wholesale prices, so they are cheaper than Amazon or any supermarket that I have found.